kabk/go-theses-17-manus-nijhoff/src/writings/chapter-filter-troubles.md

 You gotta love these efforts, right?
 Hail the clumsy solutions, the hacks and stooges.

 REN:
 I like the F.B.
 Purity more than Detox.
 Detox seems cool but only works as a replacement.
 Purity let's you customize the entire feed.
-It's underground and independent.

-Funny though, that also while a lot of parties try to make a profit online, there are so many free solutions to the problems that come with that.
+Good to see that while a lot of parties try to make a profit online, there are so many free solutions to the problems that come with that.
 And the design solutions that used to be clumsy have become much more professional.
 As the corporate internet grows more professional, so do its counter-movements.

 [^reddit]: Reddit, the front page of the internet [https://www.reddit.com/](https://www.reddit.com/)